 Our Analysis and Test Results

 Volkl makes great skis.
 Period.
-We try to guard against bias.
-However, with decades now of riding backcountry-specific skis, our test team has a hard time overlooking the clear advantage that long-time ski manufacturers have in this relatively newly exploded category.
+We work hard to guard against bias; however, with decades now of riding backcountry-specific skis, our test team has a hard time overlooking the clear advantage that long-time ski manufacturers have in this relatively newly exploded category.
 Backcountry skis from ski companies readily rise above those offered by companies that started out making shovels or climbing gear or touring bindings.
-The Volkl VTA is the best ski we've ever used for all around, human-powered skiing.
-Pair it with light bindings and mid-weight touring boots and this could be all you need for everything from super deep days at Rogers Pass to skiing off the top of the Grand Teton.
+The Volkl VTA is among the best skis we've ever used for all-around, human-powered skiing.
+Pair it with light bindings and mid-weight touring boots, and this could be all you need for everything from super deep days at Rogers Pass to skiing off the top of the Grand Teton.

 Stability at Speed

-The relatively traditional shape (cambered, early rise tip, moderate side-cut) makes for a long "running surface" that lends great stability.
+The relatively traditional shape (cambered, early rise tip, moderate side-cut) makes for a long "running surface" that lends excellent stability.
 The tip stiffness and fine-tuned weight blast through irregularities.
 Only the beefier, heavier skis are more stable at speed than the VTA.
-The K2 Coomback 104 is famous for its dampness and stability.
-The stiff monster (among touring skis, anyway) Top Pick Dynafit Chugach only likes to go fast.
 Otherwise, the Volkl VTA 98 gave our testing team stability that was laudable.
 The super light products are clearly more wandery.
-Even skis that are near the same weight as the VTA, like the Dynastar Mythic and the Scott Super Guide 95 don't have the same rock solid footing of the Volkl.
+Even skis that are near the same weight as the VTA don't have the same rock-solid footing of the Volkl.